 Pioneer Works proudly presents the fifth annual Red Hook Regatta—a community event where hundreds of spectators gather on Valentino Pier to watch homemade boats navigate the rough seas of New York City’s shipping harbor.
 The Regatta will be emceed by Eugene Harris and will feature boats made from the following students: Malik Boston, Michael Williams, Damon Green, Suvanna Cruz, Larry Perez, and Lacy Zimmerman.
-This event will feature free catered food and half time entertainment including DJ sets by Red Hook Record Shop owner Bene Coopersmith, a dance performance by Cora Dance, and activations by Pioneer Works artists and staff such as the VR film Dreams of the Jaguar’s Daughter by Alfredo Salazar-Caro.
+This event will have free catered food and half time entertainment including music by Red Hook Record Shop owner Bene Coopersmith, a dance performance by Cora Dance, and activations by Pioneer Works artists and staff such as the VR film Dreams of the Jaguar’s Daughter by Alfredo Salazar-Caro.

 The Regatta is produced in partnership with youth and staff from Red Hook Community Justice Center and Red Hook Initiative who also participated in our 8-week 3D Printed Boat Program.

 For the 3D-Printed Boat Race, all boats must have a 3D-printed hull and must be majority 3D-printed.
 Parts that are not 3D-printed may be used when necessary (for example: water seals, mechanical parts).

 For the General DIY Boat Race, all boats must be homemade, but there is no restriction on materials used.
 This race allows boats using laser-cut components, 3D-printed components, plastic, foam, wood, and more.

 Boats in all races must fit within a 2’x2’x2’ box.